odaridavid/Clean-MVVM-ArchComponents/README.md

  that will be used to load more content if need be,this saves on loading time and results in a faster search experience.

- The list results are bound by a recycler view,which recycles views and provides a tonne of flexibility including things such as custom item layout, item decoration,custom headers and much more as compared to its List View Counterpart.

- Each List item contains a button when on clicked navigates to `CharacterDetailsActivity` screen with an Intent Extra of character id.
+ The list results are bound by a recycler view and each List item contains a button when on clicked navigates to `CharacterDetailsActivity` screen with an Intent Extra of character id.

  **Details Screen**